Potassium responsible for disabling pathologies

 Glucose, insulin and hypokalemia

 The RAS overactivated by the viral Spike protein (during a natural infection of the host with SARS-CoV-2) or sometimes vaccinal (Spike protein from vaccines) is dysfunctional.
 Dysfunctional RAS induces glucose intolerance (pre-diabetes type 2 state) via the overactivation of its “deleterious” AT1R receptor.
-In people suffering from long Covid, it has been observed that taking food with a high carbohydrate index (chocolate bar, sugar, sweets, etc.) could lead to an exacerbation of disabling Covid-19 pathologies.
+In people suffering from long Covid, it has been observed that taking food with a high carbohydrate index (chocolate bar, sugar, sweets, etc.) might lead to an exacerbation of disabling Covid-19 pathologies.
 Such foods induce the secretion of insulin (from the beta cells of the islets of Langerhans in the pancreas), a hypoglycemic hormone involved in the regulation of blood glucose levels (regulation of blood sugar).
 Insulin causes hypokalaemia (by stimulating a Na+/H+ exchanger which increases intracellular sodium, the latter activating the Na+/K+-ATPase pump which internalizes potassium (2 K+) by releasing sodium (3 Na+) into the extra medium -cellular).
 These events provide some answers to potential and recurrent “relapses” (as yet unexplained), linked to the intake of food with a high carbohydrate index.

 In summary, hypokalemia (or low blood potassium) induced by RAS dysfunction and excess angiotensin-2 (inducing overactivation of the RAS AT1R receptor) contributes to the many more or less disabling pathologies of Covid -19 and long Covid.
 These data are of interest for the understanding and treatment of Covid-19 diseases, including (temporary) paralysis and chronic fatigue syndrome (myalgic encephalomyelitis), which represent the most severe and mysterious forms.